Bayesian inference of vorticity in unbounded flow from limited pressure measurements: Introduction

 The problem of flow estimation is very broad and can be pursued with different types of sensors in the presence of various flow physics.
-We focus in this paper on the inference of incompressible flows of moderate and large Reynolds numbers from pressure sensors, a problem that has been of recent interest in the fluid dynamics community \citep{Sashittal2021,Iacobello2022,Zhong2023}.
+We focus in this paper on the inference of incompressible flows of moderate and large Reynolds numbers from pressure sensors, a problem that has been of interest in the fluid dynamics community for many years \citep{Naguib2001,Murray2003,Gomez2019,Sashittal2021,Iacobello2022,Zhong2023}.
+Flow estimation from other types of noisy measurements has also been pursued in closely-related contexts in recent years, with tools very similar to those used in the present work \citep{Juniper2022,Kontogiannis2022}.
 Estimation generally seeks to infer a finite-dimensional state vector $\state$ from a finite-dimensional measurement vector $\meas$.
 Since the state of a fluid flow is inherently infinite-dimensional, a central task of flow estimation is to approximately represent the flow so that it can be parameterized by a finite-dimensional state vector.
-For example, this could be done by a linear decomposition into data-driven modes (POD, DMD)---in which the flow state comprises the coefficients of these modes---or by a generalized (non-linear) form of this decomposition via a neural network.
+For example, this could be done by a linear decomposition into data-driven modes (e.g., with Proper Orthogonal Decomposition (POD) or Dynamic Mode Decomposition (DMD))---in which the flow state comprises the coefficients of these modes---or by a generalized (non-linear) form of this decomposition via a neural network \citep{Morimoto2022,fukai2023nature}.
 Though these are very effective in representing flows close to their training set, they are generally less effective in representing newly-encountered flows.
 For example, a vehicle's interaction with a gust (an incident disturbance) may take very different forms, but the basis modes or neural network can only be trained on a subset of these interactions.
 Furthermore, even when these approaches are effective, it is difficult to probe them for intuition about some basic questions that underlie the estimation task.
 How does the effectiveness of the estimation depend on the physical distance between the sensors and vortical flow structures, or on the size of the structures?

 We take a different approach to flow representation in this paper, writing the vorticity field as a sum of $\nv$ (nearly-)singular vortex elements.
 (The adjective ``nearly'' conveys that we will regularize each element with a smoothing kernel of small radius.)
 A distinct feature of a flow singularity (in contrast to, say, a POD mode) is that both its strength and its position are degrees of freedom in the state vector, so that it can efficiently and adaptively approximate a compact evolving vortex structure even with a small number of vortex elements.
 The compromise for this additional flexibility is that it introduces a non-linear relationship between the velocity field and the state vector.
 However, since pressure is already inherently quadratically dependent on the velocity, one must contend with non-linearity in the inference problem regardless of the choice of flow representation.
 Another advantage of using singularities as a representation of the flow is that their velocity and pressure fields are known exactly, providing useful insight into the estimation problem.